Scripting

 Save the file as "test.xys" (XYplorer Script File) in XYplorer's application data path.
 In case you don't know that path: this script will bring you there: goto "<xydata>".

-Now, in XYplorer, click menu Scripting | Load Script Files... and open test.xys.
-The following menu should pop up at your mouse cursor:
+In XYplorer, click on the Scripting | Load Script Files... menu and open test.xys.
+The following menu should appear at your cursor:

 Now you can choose where you want to go.